Skip to main content

 Option 2 — Board Certification

-Maintain active certification with a board recognized by the American Board of Medical Specialties (ABMS)
+Maintain active certification with a board recognized by the American Board of Medical Specialties (ABMS).
+Lifetime certification, without ongoing maintenance of certification, does not satisfy this requirement.

-The following exemptions apply only to the current CME cycle:
+The following exemptions apply only to the current CME cycle.
+Full compliance begins in the next applicable cycle.

 • Initial licensure issued after June 30 of an even-numbered year